Separation Stres in Dogs: How to Calm Your Dog When You’re Not Home

 Before beginning a regimen of anti-stress drugs, consult with your veterinarian and inform him or her of all other meds your dog takes.

 CBD Oil From Hemp

 Cannabidiol – or CBD – is a natural extract of the hemp plant.
-This extraordinary compound is gaining traction as a safe, effective option for dogs with separation anxiety.
+This extraordinary compound is gaining traction as a safe, effective option for dogs with separation stress.
 CBD oil helps stimulate serotonin production in the brain, which stabilizes mood and helps bring a sense of calm to the body and mind.

 Cannanine Organic Full Spectrum Hemp Oil™ is made specifically for dogs and cats, so all traces of THC – the compound that causes marijuana’s signature “high” – have been removed.
 Cannanine is made from organically grown Colorado hemp, and is free of heavy metals, bacteria, and other harmful toxins.

-While CBD oil provides the fastest relief from the symptoms of separation anxiety, picky pups may prefer our bacon flavor Soft Chews.
+While CBD oil provides the fastest relief from the symptoms of separation stress, picky pups may prefer our bacon flavor Soft Chews.
 Our bacon and cheese flavor All-Natural Baked Dog Treats are great for a small dose as needed.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.
 The information on this website is not intended to replace a one-on-one relationship with a qualified healthcare professional.